kaushalmodi/ox-hugo/doc/content/doc/blogging-flow.md

-See the [Auto-export on Saving](/doc/auto-export-on-saving) page to learn how to setup up seeing live-preview of the Hugo-rendered HTML each time you do `C-x C-s` in the Org file --- For now, this works only with the **Subtree export flow**.
+See the [Auto-export on Saving](/doc/auto-export-on-saving) page to learn how to setup up seeing live-preview of the Hugo-rendered HTML each time you do `C-x C-s` in the Org file.
+That section explains how to set that up for either of the above two blogging flows.